 The peaceful, sleepy little town of Minca is a Colombian treasure that is just beginning to be discovered by travelers and backpackers.
 Lush with mountain views and thick with jungle vegetation dotted with waterfalls and swimming holes, Minca is the gateway to the famed Ciudad Perdida trek – Colombia’s answer to Macchu Picchu.
 For travelers gearing up for or recovering from the trek, Minca is the perfect town to relax and take in the incredible sunset – and some soft, airy fresh baked bread.

-The indigenous population is alive and well still, existing much as they always have but integrated into the blossoming tourist culture here: you can meet them on the way to Parque Tayrona, where many of them live; hire one of them as a guide to trek to the ancient “lost city” of Teyuna – though it was in fact abandoned during the invasion of the Conquistadors, not lost as its name implies; or catch glimpses of them playing soccer or walking through Minca in their traditional garments of all white, carrying beautiful handmade woven bags.
+The indigenous population is alive and well still, existing much as they always have but integrated into the blossoming tourist culture here: you can meet them on the way to Parque Tayrona, where many of them live; hire one of them as a guide to trek to the ancient “lost city” of Teyuna (though it was in fact abandoned during the invasion of the Conquistadors, not lost as its name implies); or catch glimpses of them playing soccer or walking through Minca in their traditional garments of all white, carrying beautiful handmade woven bags.

 With such exceptional quality, we were expecting Duni to be out of our price range.
 Not so.
-We were pleased to find that breakfast at Duni fit perfectly into our budget: A coffee, quarter-loaf of bread with cream cheese, and a cookie was 10.500 COP – roughly $3.50 USD.
+We were pleased to find that breakfast at Duni fit perfectly into our budget: A coffee, quarter-loaf of bread with soft cream cheese, and a cookie cost 10.500 COP – roughly $3.50 USD.

-From Santa Marta, any form of transportation can get you the 45 minutes to Minca – collectivo, taxi, or public bus, prices vary.
+From Santa Marta, any form of transportation can get you the 45 minutes to Minca: collectivo, taxi, or public bus, prices vary.
 We took a public bus from Estacion Minca, at Carrera 11 y Calle 12 in the Centro area of Santa Marta for 8.000 COP per person (about $3).
 You will get dropped off in the center of town.

-To round out a terrific day trip to Minca, hike to La Finca Victoria, the local coffee and chocolate farm.
+To round out a terrific day trip to Minca, we suggest hiking to La Finca Victoria, the local coffee and chocolate farm.
 To find the farm, from the main junction in town, turn left (as though you’re returning to Santa Marta), walk over a bridge and pass the police station, and then take the first right.
 Walk for about an hour and a half to the farm.
-After a tour and a tasting, take a mototaxi or hike back.
+After a tour and a tasting, take a mototaxi (the most fun kind of transportation in Colombia) or hike back.